 Make sure your financial well-being is in your hands, not someone else’s.
-Visit Rocket HQ to see your complete credit report free of charge and view all of your credit cards, loans and minimum payments in one convenient place.
+Visit Rocket HomesSM to see your complete credit report free of charge and view all of your credit cards, loans and minimum payments in one convenient place.
 If you find something that doesn’t look right, Rocket HQ offers the tools you need to dispute them immediately.
 The company also provides credit monitoring and will alert you if and when a credit card is opened in your name.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.